pwang00/pietcc/Compiler.md

 }
 ```

-The passes themselves are orchestrated by a `PietOptimizationManager`:
+The passes themselves are orchestrated by PietCC's `OptimizationPassManager`:

 ```rust
 #[derive(Debug)]